 Get an overview of scope of the NPFA 79.
 Learn how to effectively use the Standard as a guideline for wiring, sizing conductors and overcurrent protection for industrial machines operating from a nominal voltage of 600 volts or less.
-Go to page 11 for more details.

-NEC
+NEC°

-The National Electrical Code[®] is used by all states for industry-wide electrical standards.
+The National Electrical Code® is used by all states for industry-wide electrical standards.
 Ensure your organization is in compliance.
 This course benefits individuals who are either at an introductory level or who are experienced in working with electrical systems.
 Significantly increase their knowledge, skill level and confidence.